robertklep/my-esphome-components/components/delta_solivia/README.md

 This component for ESPHome can be used to directly read measurement/statistics data from the RS485 port of _some_ Delta Solivia inverters.
 It does not require having a Solivia Gateway device, but will work if you have one.

+## Requirements

+* An ESP32
+* An RS-485 module
+* An ESPHome setup

+For more information on the hardware requirements, see ["Hardware"](#hardware) below.

-## SYNOPSIS
+## Supported models

-The document "Public Solar Inverter Communication Protocol (Version 1.2)", from Delta Energy Systems (Germany) GmbH, documents the protocol that Delta Solivia inverters use over their RS485 port.
 There are dozens of Solivia models, and about 10 different protocol variants.

-[See below](#compatibility-table) for a list of supported models.
+The document "Public Solar Inverter Communication Protocol (Version 1.2)", from Delta Energy Systems (Germany) GmbH, documents the protocol that the inverters use over their RS485 port.
+The document can be found by DuckDuckGo'ing for its title.

+Only a limited number of models is supported by this component at the moment ([see below](#compatibility-table)).

 The component does not perform any checks to see if it's talking to a supported inverter, but just assumes it does, so using it for a different type of inverter will probably cause the component to either crash or to provide incorrect data.
 Nothing bad will happen with your inverter if you do try this.

-## ESPHome sensor configuration

-Because there are so many protocol variants, the exact sensor configuration for each Solivia model may differ.
+Because not all models provide the same data fields, the exact component configuration for each model is different.
 [See below](#sensor-fields) for the fields that are available for each variant.
+There is no validation to check if a configured field applies to the protocol variant of your inverter, but it's not a problem if you configure a field that isn't supported by your inverter.

 ## HARDWARE